-Personality disorders are a class of mental disorders characterized by long-lasting rigid patterns of thought and actions.
+Personality disorders are a class of mental disorders characterized by long-lasting rigid and dysfunctional patterns of thought and actions.
 This is a stark contrast to the episodic nature of bipolar disorder.

-Further, bipolar usually does not develop until late teens/early twenties whereas personality is formed much earlier in life.
+Further, bipolar usually does not develop until late teens/early twenties whereas personality begins to develop much earlier in life.

-So why do so many people make such a basic mistake?
+So why do so many people make such a basic mistake?2

 How did this oxymoronic phrase “bipolar personality” get so much traction?